hashkat/hashkat/docs/glossary.md

 An unfollow is when an agent stops following another agent.

 ####unfollow_tweet_rate
-**(type: double)** This tweet rate is not associated with the stage1 unfollow method described above.
-This is a more simplified unfollow algorithm and can be considered the stage 0 unfollow method.
+**(type: double)** This tweet rate is not associated with the 'stage1_unfollow' method described above.
+This is a more simplified unfollow algorithm and can be considered the 'stage0_unfollow' method.
 When an agent tweets, we look to see how many tweets they have put out since the agent was created.
 If the tweet rate of the agent exceeds the value set here, then the agent will be randomly unfollowed by one of its followers.

 ####use_barabasi